ringcentral/rc-unified-crm-extension/docs/users/settings.md

 **Finding advanced settings**

 To access advanced settings, in your browser, navigate to "Manage Extensions," or just "Extensions."
-From there locate "RingCentral CRM extension" and click "Show Details."
+From there locate "RingCentral App Connect" and click "Show Details."

 <figure markdown>
   ![Setting your preferred phone device](../img/extension-details.png){ .mw-400 }